Human rights in North Korea: Freedom of the press

 As of 2017, North Korea occupies the last place on the Press Freedom Index published by Reporters Without Borders.
 The constitution of North Korea provides for freedom of the press, but in practice, all media is strictly controlled by the government.
-The national media is focused almost entirely on political propaganda and the promotion of the personality cults surrounding Kim Il-sung and Kim Jong-il.
+The national media is focused almost entirely on political propaganda and the promotion of the personality cults surrounding Kim Il Sung and Kim Jong Il.
 It emphasizes historical grievances toward the U.S. and Japan.

 Reporters Without Borders claims that radio or television sets that can be bought in North Korea are preset to receive only the government frequencies and sealed with a label to prevent tampering with the equipment.
 It is a serious criminal offense to manipulate the sets and receive radio or television broadcasts from outside North Korea.
 In a party campaign in 2003, the head of each party cell in neighborhoods and villages received instructions to verify the seals on all radio sets.

 As North and South Korea use different television systems (PAL and NTSC, respectively), it is not possible to view broadcasts across the border between the two countries; however, in areas bordering China, it has reportedly been possible to receive television from that country.
-A United Nations envoy reported that any North Korean citizen caught watching a South Korean film may result in that person being sent to a labor camp.
+A United Nations envoy reported that any North Korean citizen caught watching a South Korean film may be sent to a labor camp.
+In 2020, North Korea passed the Law on Rejecting Reactionary Ideology and Culture, which imposes penalty ranging from forced labor to death for those that want to keep or distribute cultural materials, such as TV programs, books and songs from “hostile countries,” including as South Korea, Japan and the United States.